- January 28, 2020

 The CCPA, effective as of January 1, 2020, is the first law in the US that follows in the path of the European Union’s General Data Protection Regulation, commonly referred to as… GDPR.
 The law applies to “for-profit” businesses in California that collect and process the personal information of California residents.
 The CCPA defines personal information as “information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”
 Talk about ambiguity!

 Who Does the CCPA Apply To?

-The CCPA applies to businesses, which are defined as for-profit organizations that collect personal information about residents in California, determine the purpose and means of the processing, does business in the State of California, and that meets ONE or more of the following criteria:
+The CCPA applies to businesses, which are defined as for-profit organizations that collect personal information about residents in California, determine the purpose and means of the processing, do business in the State of California, and meets ONE or more of the following criteria:

 - Annual Gross Revenue is over $25m

-- An organization receives or shares personal information of 50,000 or more consumers, households or devices (this can add up rather quick)
+- An organization receives or shares the personal information of 50,000 or more consumers, households, or devices (this can add up rather quickly)

 - A business receives at least 50% of annual revenue from selling California consumers’ personal information

 It is important to note that a physical business presence in California is not required to be subject to this law.
 In Florida especially, many California residents visit our state, being a popular vacation destination.